Cut Gem Bespoke Gems

 An interesting ‘modern’ hexagon.
 Restrained in that it does not have an excess of facets resulting in a design that shows off the geometry of the cut.
 Interestingly there are two varients, left and right handed which works nicely with matched stones.

 These two stones are cut in Left and Right versions.
 One is slightly lighter than the other despite being cut from the same piece of rough.
-I wouldn't like to desribe them as matched rather as a pair.
+I wouldn't like to describe them as matched rather as a pair.

 Tears of Elune- blue spinel